backstage/backstage/docs/features/software-templates/writing-custom-actions.md

 Also feel free to use your company name to namespace them if you prefer too, for example `acme:file:create`.

-Prefer to use `camelCase` over `pascalCase` for these actions if possible, which leads to better reading and writing of template entity definitions.
+Prefer to use `camelCase` over `snake-case` for these actions if possible, which leads to better reading and writing of template entity definitions.

 > We're aware that there are some exceptions to this, but try to follow as close as possible.
 We'll be working on migrating these in the repository over time too.